Farieamow/Web-Automation-Testing/README.md

 Customize and expand the test suite according to your specific testing requirements.

 ## **Contributing**
-Contributions to this project are not currently open to the public.
+Contributions to this project are currently open to the public.
 However, I appreciate any feedback or suggestions you may have.
 If you encounter any issues or have ideas for improvement, please feel free to reach out to me directly.

 ## **License**
 This project is licensed under the MIT License.